nrwl/nx/docs/shared/nx-plugin.md

 }
 ```

-To read more about schematics and how they work, you can go to the documentation at [angular.io/guide/schematics-authoring](https://angular.io/guide/schematics-authoring)
+For more information on how schematics work, see [angular.io/guide/schematics-authoring](https://angular.io/guide/schematics-authoring)

 ### Schematic Testing

-The schematic spec file will include boilerplate to help you get started with testing.
+The schematic spec file includes boilerplate to help get started with testing.
 This includes setting up a empty workspace, and the schematic test runner.

 Full E2Es are supported (and recommended) and will run everything on the file system like a user would.

 ## Builder

-The generated builder is set up to just emit output.
-It's up to you to decide what you would like to actually want the builder to do.
+The default builder is set up to just emit a console log.
 Some examples of what a builder can do are:

 - Use the .NET core compiler (or something similar)
 - Compile Stencil/Svelte/Vue components